amitmse/in_Python_/Others/README.md

 - model risk classification
 - Model identification
 - Governance

 --------------------------------------------------------
 - Group Model Risk Standards (GMRS): It state how things must be done to meet the requirements set out in the GMRP.
 - Group Model Risk Policy (GMRP): It sets out requirements and responsibilities for the identification, measurement, and monitoring of Model Risk.
-- Model Family Standards (MFS): Model Family Standards state how things must be done within a given model family.
+- Model Family Standards (MFS): Model Family Standards state how things must be done within a given model family

 --------------------------------------------------------
 Model Risk Policy and Governance:
 - Responsible for ongoing assessment of the model risk management framework
 - Responsible for preparing model risk oversight reporting
 - Responsible for the governance and execution of the annual status assessment for models
 - Responsible for preparing Group’s model risk assessments and Group’s model risk profile reporting

 --------------------------------------------------------

 Third Party Model:
 - Assessment of model development design and methodology
 - Assessment of input data quality, security, privacy, integrity, bias and representativeness